rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 ### Set up the context of our clusters

-Let's create several context for switch from one to another in an easy way.
+Let's create several contexts for switching from one to another in an easy way.

 * Define a new kubeconfig: